• Home

 What level of observance do you have to have to attend the program?

-The UJEB program is for all Jewish students who attend non-Jewish schools and regardless of their religious background.
+Ketsev is for all Jewish students who attend non-Jewish schools and regardless of their religious background.
 The program offers services for religious (including Kosher food) and non-religious students according to each student’s requirements.

 Please speak to UJEB for more information.